kubeshark/docs/src/pages/en/integrations_console.md

 description:  The easiest way to export telemetry data outside of Kubeshark and then to redirect it elsewhere.
 layout: ../../layouts/MainLayout.astro
 ---
-One way to export log messages outside of **Kubeshark** and then to redirect it elsewhere is by using the `console.log` helper in a script in conjunction with the `kubeshark console` CLI command.
+You can export log messages outside of **Kubeshark** by using the `console.log` helper.
+In conjunction with the `kubeshark console` CLI command, you can access the log messages, read them or redirect them to a file or a logs provider.

 **Kubeshark** provides two helpers to send messages to STDOUT and STDERR.
 `console.log` sends a message to STDOUT and `console.error` sends a message to STDERR.